garrandall/popular-music-data/tracks/the-hunter-ike-tina-turner.md

 The first time I saw ya standing on the street
 I said to myself, oh ain't he sweet
 I got my love gun loaded with a hugs and kisses
-And when I pull my trigger there wont be no misses
+And when I pull my trigger there won't be no misses
 It ain't no need to hide
 Ain't no use to run
 'Cause I've got you in the sight of my love gun